reframe-hpc/reframe/docs/regression_test_api.rst

             print(self.my_var) # prints 8.
             # self.my_var = 'override' # Error: my_var must be an int!
             self.not_a_var = 'override' # However, this would work.
 Dangerous!
+            self.my_var = 10 # tests may also assign values the standard way

   The argument ``value`` in the :func:`variable` built-in sets the default value for the variable.
-  As mentioned above, a variable may not be declared more than once, but its value can be updated by simply assigning it a new value directly in the class body.
+  As mentioned above, a variable may not be declared more than once, but its default value can be updated by simply assigning it a new value directly in the class body.

   .. code:: python